jinAntonik/Accomodation-Price-Prediction/README.md

 # AccomodationPricePrediction
-Prediction flat prices using Machine Learning
+Prediction of flat prices using Machine Learning.